n4demo/learn-to-run-apps-on-AKS/README-step3.md

 ## We now need to secure the configuration of the DEPLOYMENT by updating the yaml file and re-deploying:

-- Edit POD configuration to use the SERVICEACCOUNT we created earlier.
-We have not given this SA any permissions to the K8s API server.
+- Apply DEPLOYMENT POD SERVICEACCOUNT which created earlier which does not mount a security token and hence has no permissions to the K8s API server.
-- Edit DEPLOYMENT to increase the number of PODS each hosting a single NGINX container to 2 replicas (copies).
+- Apply DEPLOYMENT POD SECURITYCONTEXT so the containers do not run as root (admin) privileges and cannot escalate.
-- Edit the POD RESOURCES configuration so that it REQUESTS only 20% of a CPU Core upon startup and LIMITS to 30% of CPU as a maximum.
+- Apply DEPLOYMENT REPLICAS to increase the number of PODS each hosting a single NGINX container to 2.
-- Edit the POD RESOURCES configuration so that it REQUESTS only 200MB of memory upon startup and LIMITS to 250MB of memory as a maximum.
+- Apply DEPLOYMENT POD RESOURCES configuration so that it REQUESTS only 20% of a CPU Core upon startup and LIMITS to 20% of CPU as a maximum.
-- Edit the POD SECURITYCONTEXT so the containers do not have root (admin) privileges.
+- Apply DEPLOYMENT POD RESOURCES configuration so that it REQUESTS only 200MB of memory upon startup and LIMITS to 200MB of memory as a maximum.
-- Edit DEPLOYMENT for container to use READINESS and LIVENESSPROBES to determine when a container is ready to receive requests and if it is still responsive.
+- Apply DEPLOYMENT READINESS and LIVENESSPROBES to determine when a container is ready to receive requests and if it is still responsive.

-## We will perform each task by editing the DEPLOYMENT yaml text file using the AZ CLI online editor {}.
-This so we can re-apply to our K8s cluster and being saved into source control such as GIT.
+## Perform each task by editing the DEPLOYMENT yaml text file using the AZ CLI online editor {}.

 23. Open the deployment yaml file (firstname-deploy.yaml) by first clicking the icon for the AZ CLI editor {} and then double clicking on your deployment yaml file.

-24. Work your way down the file in AZ CLI adding in the new code as described below:
+24. EITHER, edit the file in AZ CLI adding in the new code as described below, OR copy to notepad, perform a search and replace on firstname and overwrite:

 ```
 apiVersion: apps/v1